 5) Hendon Hooker, Tennessee

-Almost everyone is in agreement that there’s a major drop-off in the 2023 NFL Draft QB group after the first four passers.
-Who the fifth QB is, and where he ranks, is a decision made on a case-by-case basis, but with his production and efficiency as a collegiate passer, Hendon Hooker remains a popular choice in the Day 2/Day 3 range.
+Almost everyone is in agreement that there’s a substantial drop-off in the 2023 NFL Draft QB crop after the first four signal-callers.
+Who the fifth QB is and where he ranks is a decision made on a case-by-case basis, but with his production and efficiency as a collegiate passer, Hendon Hooker remains a popular choice for that slot.

-Hooker’s profile is a fascinating case of polarization.
-He has good size, athleticism, and arm talent.
+Hooker has good size, athleticism, and arm talent.
 He completed almost 70% of his passes in 2022, with a 27:2 TD:INT ratio.
 And he’s lauded as a leader.
-But he’s also a 25-year-old rookie coming off a torn ACL, who played in an offense without many pure dropbacks and full-field reads.
-He can be a good player, but the uncertainty around his projection may weigh him down a bit.
+But he’s also a 25-year-old rookie coming off a torn ACL who played in a heavily handicapped offense predicated on one-read throws and unsustainable spacing.
+He’ll almost assuredly go on Day 2 if he doesn’t sneak into Round 1, but his NFL projection is very unclear.

 4) Will Levis, Kentucky